Baramulla

-Baramulla ([bɑːɾɑːmuːlɑː]), also known as Varmul ([ʋarmul]) in Kashmiri, is a city and a municipality in the Baramulla district in the Indian union territory of Jammu and Kashmir.
+Baramulla ([bɑːɾɑːmuːlɑː]), also known as Varmul ([ʋarmul]) in Kashmiri, is a city and municipality of the Baramulla district of the Indian-administered Jammu and Kashmir in the disputed Kashmir region.
 It is also the administrative headquarters of the Baramulla district, located on the banks of the River Jhelum downstream from Srinagar, the summer capital of Jammu and Kashmir.
 The town was earlier known as gateway of Kashmir, serving as the major distribution centre for goods arriving in Kashmir valley through the Jhelum valley cart road.
+It is located within the Kashmir Valley on the foothills of the Pir Panjal Range.

-The town was earlier known as Vārāhamūla.
-The name is derived from two Sanskrit words, Vārāha (meaning wild boar) and Mūla (meaning root/origin).
-The town was a major urban settlement and trade centre, before suffering extensive damage during the 1947 Pakistani tribal invasion of Kashmir.
-Currently, Baramulla is a major centre of business and education in Northern Kashmir.
-Majority of the media persons, journalist across Kashmir belong to this district like Syed Shujaat Bukhari, Itifaq Lone, Gulzar Ahmad Zargar, Sajad Hussain Per, Asim Mohiuddin..
+The town was earlier known as Varāhamūla.
+The name is derived from two Sanskrit words, varāha (meaning wild boar) and mūla (meaning root/origin).
+The town was a major urban settlement and trade centre, before suffering extensive damage during the First Kashmir War.
+Currently, Baramulla is a major centre of business and education in northern Kashmir.

 Origin

-The name Baramulla is derived from the Sanskrit Varāhamūla (वराहमूल), a combination of varaha (boar) and mūla (root or deep) meaning "boar's molar."
+The name Baramulla is derived from the Sanskrit Varāhamūla (वराहमूल), a combination of varāha (boar) and mūla (root or deep) meaning "boar's molar."

 According to Hindu mythology, the Kashmir Valley was once a lake known as Satisaras (Parvati's Lake in Sanskrit).
 Ancient Hindu texts relate that the lake was occupied by the demon Jalodbhava (meaning "originated from water") until Lord Vishnu assumed the form of a boar and struck the mountain at Varahamula.
 This created an opening for the water to flow out of the lake.

 The modern Baramulla was called Varahamulaksetra or Varahaksetra in the ancient days.
 Originally, it was a suburb of Huviskapura (modern Ushkur).
 Associated with the Adivaraha, the boar incarnation of Vishnu, it was considered very sacred.
 Consequently, many temples and monasteries were built in the ninth and tenth centuries, during the region of Lalitaditya Muktapida, (Queen) Sugandha, and Ksemagupta, when the worship of Vishnu flourished there.